jonghall/ibmcloud-terraform-vpc/docs/ansible.md

     ```

-6. Before executing the plays, verify that the post provisioning processes are complete, connectivity is established over the VPN and the servers are
+6. Before executing the plays, verify that the post provisioning processes which update and install the required packages are complete,
-ready to be configured by SSHing into each server and issuing the following command.
+connectivity is established over the VPN and the servers are ready to be configured by SSHing into each server and issuing the following command
+to verify the cloud-init status is done.

     ```shell
     cloud-init status